tosokr/jekyll-theme-chirpy/_posts/2020-02-14-apim-basic-auth-keyvault.md

 New-AzApiManagementProperty -Context $(New-AzApiManagementContext -ResourceGroupName $resourceGroupName -ServiceName $apiManagementName) `
  -Name KeyVaultURL -Value $keyVault.VaultUri
 ```
-8.In the inbound part of you policy definition, add the following code:
+8. In the inbound part of your policy definition, add the following code:
 ```xml
          <!-- If the Authorization header does not exists in the header, return 401 -->
         <choose>